Swapnil-ingle/react-projects/basic-projects/tutorial-course/README.md

   // 5.
 This will be passed as undefined over here and whole list rendering will fail with ReactJS error.
   // 6.
 To avoid this we use PropType.
 }

+// 7.
+PropTypes

+Card.propTypes = {
+  faceValue: PropTypes.number.isRequired; // When the faceValue in 'Card' component is undefined, it will throw an error with the param value missing
+  type: PropTypes.string.isRequired;
+  image: PropTypes.object.isRequired;
+}

+// 8.
+Default PropTypes
+// Whenever a Card param is missing, it will pick it up from the PropType Card.defaultProps = {
+  faceValue: 0,
+  type: "None",
+  image: {url: "../defaultImage.png"}
+}
 ```